Humanities Tutoring & English Help

 English and History Humanities Tutoring

-Based on an exclusive interview with Sarah Newport, a seasoned tutor with more than 20 years of classroom and tutoring experience, we’re here to give you a glimpse into what a humanities subject specific tutoring session might look like.
 Sarah has been helping students improve in AP English Language, AP English Literature, AP European History, AP Human Geography, AP US Government, AP United States History, AP World History, as well as helping students develop essential study skills, writing capabilities, and literary analysis techniques with Marks Education since 2014.
+To do so, Sarah leverages her expertise to not only improve students’ grades but also deepen their understanding and appreciation of these challenging subjects.

-Sarah leverages her expertise to not only improve students’ grades but also deepen their understanding and appreciation of these challenging subjects.
-At Marks Education, our tutoring services revolve around a personalized approach, tailored to align with each student’s academic needs and interests.
-While every student is different, and so every session is different, here is a look into what you might expect to find in a humanities subject specific tutoring session.
+At Marks Education, our tutoring services center around a personalized approach, tailored to align with each student’s academic needs and interests.
+While every student is different, therefore so is every session, here is a look into what you might expect to find in a humanities subject specific tutoring session with Marks Education.

 English Tutoring

-Sometimes tutors will spend time reading academic writing with the student to ensure that they’re understanding the language being used and arguments proposed.
+Sometimes tutors will spend time reading academic writing with the student to make sure that they’re understanding the language being used and arguments proposed.
 For example, Sarah recently helped a student write an essay on “Pride and Prejudice” where the student examined the position of women in society.
 The paper required that the student read peer researched articles on the topic and incorporate them into her paper.
 Students tend to only get one of these papers in high school, but this can be a great skill to have when preparing for college level writing.
-As a tutor, Sarah helped the student develop core strategies for digesting dense pieces of academic writing and taking helpful notes.
+As a tutor, Sarah helped the student develop core strategies for digesting dense pieces of academic writing and taking useful notes.
 The student was then able to work with Sarah to format their work and ensure her argument was backed up with proper support.

 History Tutoring

 History subject specific tutoring sessions are very similar.
 We encourage students to practice active reading strategies, and turn the headings of textbooks into questions.
 For example, when encountering a heading titled: “Causes of the Civil War,” Sarah encourages students to put in their notes “What are the causes of the civil war?” and try to come up with an answer to this question by the end of the section.
-This helps ensure that students are taking in what they’re reading and are building proper metacognitive skills.
+This helps make sure that students are taking in what they’re reading and are building the proper metacognitive skills.

 Sarah will often help with history papers, preparing students to build an argument and using historical evidence to back it up.
 In history courses, it is particularly important to identify larger themes and understand how they contribute to the events at play.
 This can be hard or overwhelming for students, but we’re here to help them develop the skills to make this process easier!